-Stripping costs incurred during the development of a limestone mine and during the production phase which provide improved access to ore are capitalised into property, plant and equipment when certain criteria are met.
+Stripping costs incurred during the development of a limestone mine and during the production phase which provide improved access to ore are capitalised into property, plant and equipment when it is probable that its future economic benefits associated with such costs will flow to the Group.
 The costs of normal ongoing operational stripping activities are accounted for in accordance with IAS 2.
 Depreciation of capitalised stripping costs is provided on a straight-line basis over their estimated useful lives.